-The California Consumer Privacy Act (CCPA) applies to for-profit businesses that collect the personal information of California residents.
-Like CalOPPA, the CCPA applies to California businesses and companies across the world.
+The California Consumer Privacy Act (CCPA) and its CPRA expansion applies to for-profit businesses that collect the personal information of California residents.
+Like CalOPPA, the CCPA (CPRA) applies to California businesses and companies across the world.

 After January 1, 2020, all businesses must update their Privacy Policies to include the new consumer rights requirements under the act.
 These rights include access to information, to request deletion of data, and to not be discriminated against for exercising these rights.

 - System for consumers to request and delete information